Torantulino/SpaceBattle/MPF-Instructions.md

 ## Multiplayer Framework
-We're using **UNet** - Unity Networking together with High Level API to handle all multiplayer aspects.
+We're using **UNet** - Unity Networking together with High-Level API to handle all multiplayer aspects.
 All players in a scene are created using the same prefab - **Player**.
 To distinguish between "my" Player and other players in the scene we need an idea of **Local Player**.
-Local player is set automatically when we *connect to a server* (it's useful to run a check if there's a reference before trying to access it).
+The local player is set automatically when we *connect to a server* (it's useful to run a check if there's a reference before trying to access it).

 ### Features
 * Create/connect to a server